top of page

 Order

-The main characteristic of authoritarian families is "order" (Cajal, 2019).
-According to Cajal (2019), authoritarianism is based on controlling the entire nuclear family to maintain order and stability of the family structure.
+The distinctive characteristic of authoritarian families is their strong focus on "order" (Cajal, 2019).
+According to Cajal (2019), this type of authoritarianism is based on the need to control all aspects of the family unit, with the goal of ensuring order and stability within the family structure.

 Vertical Structure